 Note: To store and play back recorded videos to and from the camera's local storage, make sure to configure the storage settings in Storage.
-For more detailed instructions, refer to 3.7.1 Storage.
+For details, refer to 3.7.1 Formatting Storage.

-2.4.1 Recording Download
+2.3.1 Recording Download

 To download recorded videos from the local storage, follow the steps below: